Ajit (Hindi film actor): Career

 Ajit, who ran away from home to Mumbai after selling his college books, started his career in films in the 1940s.
-Luck did not favour him in the beginning.
-He began with the 1946 movie Shahe Misra, acting opposite Geeta Bose, and also did films such as Sikander (with Van Mala), Hatimtai (1947), Aap Beeti (with Khursheed), Sone Ki Chidiya (with Leela Kumari), Dholak (with Meena Shori) and Chanda Ki Chandni (with Monica Desai) as leading hero, but flopped.
+Luck did not favor him in the beginning.
+He began with the 1946 movie Shahe Misra, acting opposite Geeta Bose, and also did films such as Sikander (with Van Mala), Hatimtai (1947), Aap Beeti (with Khursheed), Sone Ki Chidiya (with Leela Kumari), Dholak (1951) (with Meena Shori) and Chanda Ki Chandni (with Monica Desai) as her leading hero, but flopped.
 He did the most films (15) with Nalini Jaywant.
-Ajit switched over to play the villain.
-His first movie as a villain was Suraj, followed by films such as Zanjeer and Yaadon Ki Baaraat.
+Ajit switched over to playing the villain.
+His first movie as a villain was Suraj, followed by films such as Zanjeer and Yaadon Ki Baaraat (1973).